IRL2/nanover-docs/source/concepts/base-protocol.rst

 and can request simulation resets or pauses via commands.

-**Command requests and responses** allow the client to request actions or information from the server, such as pausing or reseting the active simulation, or remotely running some function call and returning a result.
+**Command requests and responses** allow the client to request actions or information from the server, such as pausing or reseting the active simulation, or retrieving the list of available commands.
 This is also known as a Remote Procedure Call  (RPC).

 **State updates** provide continuous information about the changes occuring to a shared dictionary used for synchronising arbitrary data between clients.
 In the iMD-VR